fchabrun/anclust/README.md

 # anclust
 Text annotation-based hierarchical clustering

-Allows an easy implementation in R of hierarchical clustering based on text annotations.
-May be used to cluster genes, proteins or metabolites from high-throughput analyses.
+Allows an easy implementation in R of text annotation-based hierarchical clustering.
+May be used to cluster genes, proteins or metabolites from high-throughput analyses, based on the terms included in their annotations/description.
+Any list of features with text annotations may be used for running the hierarchical clustering.

 See an example of use (R code) below.